 Closed loop communication

-There’s good evidence that a closed loop does actually work.
+There’s good evidence that a closed loop does work.
 During a study of 90 real-life trauma resuscitations in a paediatric trauma centre, two independent reviewers watched recordings of them, classified all communication by the trauma team leader and correlated them with the impact of a pre-alert and level of trauma team activation.
 There were almost 400 verbal commands.
-Tasks were completed 3.6 x faster, on average, when closed-loop communication was used.
-A pre-alert, or early activation, of the team, did not impact the time to complete tasks.
-Closed-loop communication not only improves safety but also speeds task completion.
+On average, tasks were completed 3.6x faster when closed-loop communication was used.
+A pre-alert, or early activation, of the team did not impact the time to complete tasks.
+Closed-loop communication not only improves safety but also speeds up task completion.

 - What’s happening?
 What information is available, and do I have it?